trison/api-intro/README.md

 * **GET**: Retrieve your data *eg.  get a list of your email templates*
 * **DELETE**: Delete data *eg. remove a user*

 ## JSON
-- Mention sendwithus uses JSON as opposed to other technologies

-Sendwithus uses JSON, which is a data format that holds objects with key-value pairs.
+Sendwithus uses JSON for its data storage instead of a Relational Database Management System such as SQL.
+JSON is a data format that holds objects with key-value pairs.
 This means that data is stored as blocks that have a set of values that can be accessed through their corresponding keys.
 Let's look at an example:
 ```
 [
     {